 Normally, the “day before vacation” meals are a quick stir-fry of whatever is left in the fridge.
 Yesterday though, I got lucky and found this great recipe from Reader’s Digest (via All Recipes), and was pleasantly surprised to find that I had everything on hand to make it.

-- I thought that the curry needed more “green” so I tossed in the 1/3 bag of spinach that I also had leftover in the fridge.
+- I thought the curry needed more “green” so I tossed in the 1/3 bag of spinach that I also had leftover in the fridge.
 I think it’s a great addition, so I’ve included it in the recipe below.

 - I found that my lentils were drying out while cooking, so I upped the vegetable stock from 150ml to 250ml, and noted it as such below.